Faculty/Staff – UW Graduate School Skip to content

 Academic Affairs

-The Office of Academic Affairs coordinates reviews of existing academic programs and of new graduate degree and certificate proposals for all three campuses.
+The Office of Academic Affairs oversees reviews of existing academic programs and of new graduate degree and certificate proposals for all three campuses.
+It also interprets, reviews and modifies Graduate School policy, coordinates the activities of the Graduate School Council, and leads new academic initiatives.

 Location and General Contact